MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/subscriptions-and-billing/cancel-your-subscription.md

 If you didn't switch NS records when you set up your domain, when you change the MX record, your mail will start going to the new address right away.

 For more information, see [How does Office 365 manage my DNS records?](../setup/domains-faq.md#how-does-office-365-manage-my-dns-records).
-To change your NS records, see "Custom DNS records for the domain" in [Remove a domain from Office 365](../get-help-with-domains/remove-a-domain.md).
+To change your NS records, see [Remove a domain from Office 365](../get-help-with-domains/remove-a-domain.md).

 ## Step 1: Save your data